Status: Draft

 7.2 Actor-funded budget

 The actor pays so the client doesn’t.
-Useful for free tiers, onboarding, freemium.
+Useful for free tiers, onboarding, freemium.- Actor owner calls

 - Gateway checks budget balance and rate limits before serving.